Understanding Prenuptial Agreement Australia and Binding Financial Agreements

 If you would like to read the relevant sections of the legislation in regard to Divorce Property Settlement and in particular Binding Financial Agreements please go to the Family Law Act 1975.
 Please reference Sections 90 & 90U.

-Prenuptial Agreement and Financial Agreement before, during and after relationship breakdown
+Prenuptial Agreement Australia and Financial Agreement before, during and after relationship breakdown

-Parties are able to enter into a prenuptial agreement or financial agreement regarding assets acquired:
+Parties are able to enter into a Prenuptial Agreement Australia or financial agreement regarding assets acquired:

 - before and during the relationship; as well as